Perfect Diet - Perfect Nutrition

 Glucosamine and Chondroitin

-The dietary supplementation with glucosamine sulfate and chondroitin sulfate is highly recommended.
+Supplementing the with glucosamine sulfate and chondroitin sulfate is highly recommended.
 Care must be taken to find a manufacturer that does not add sugars of any kind to the capsules.

 Sodium Chloride in Table Salt

 The sodium in common table salt has been shown to increase the excretion of calcium in the urine and is a proven contributor to osteoporosis and bone loss.
 You are literally peeing out your bones.
 The sodium also causes the loss of potassium which is critical in the prevention of osteoporosis, not because it is a component of bone, but because it is important in preventing the urinary loss of calcium and magnesium.
-Potassium is found in high amounts in fruits, vegetables and meat, although the high consumption of fruit should be avoided to prevent a large intake of carbohydrates in the form of fructose, fruit sugar.
+Potassium is found in high amounts in fruits, vegetables, and meat, although the high consumption of fruit should be avoided to prevent a large intake of carbohydrates in the form of fructose.
 Dietary potassium can be easily supplemented with potassium chloride in the form of Morton's Salt Substitute, but an excess should be strictly avoided.

 Hormones